A Study of Elegance #1 Effortlessness

 The real distinction, I think, is this: effortlessness is not about doing less.
 It’s about being in proportion.

-This reframes the question entirely.
+This reframes the question.
 Not: is this too much?
 But: does this create friction here?

-Because friction is what breaks elegance.
-When something feels slightly out of place — slightly over-emphasized, slightly too aware of itself — we notice it, not necessarily as wrong, but as effort.
+Friction is what breaks elegance.
+When something feels slightly out of place, slightly over-emphasized or too aware of itself, we notice it, not necessarily as wrong, but as effort.
 And once effort becomes visible, elegance disappears.

 So perhaps elegance is not restraint at all.
 It’s something more demanding: relevance, expressed without friction.